mashaan14/ADDA-toy/README.md

 }
 ```

-This **ADDA** implementation uses a 2D toy dataset with built-in plots that help to visualize how the **ADDA** algorithm is learning the new features.
+This **ADDA** implementation uses a 2D toy dataset with built-in plots that help to visualize how the **ADDA** algorithm adapts the target features.

 ## 2-dimensional dataset
 The code starts by retrieving `source dataset` from data folder.
 Then it performs a rotation (domain shift) on a copy of the dataset.
 The rotated dataset is the `target dataset`.
 Here is a visualization of source and target datasets: